mjl-p4/accelerated_io_tools/README.md

 {0,2,1} 'bill','98|105|108|108|0|'
 {0,3,0} 'alice','97|108|105|99|101|0|'
 ```

+For an example of using regular expressions, consult the regular expression substitution routine provided in https://github.com/paradigm4/superfunpack

 ===
-Hopefully more enhancements coming soon!

 ## Installing the plug in

+You'll need SciDB installed.
+The easiest way to install and load the plugin is by using https://github.com/paradigm4/dev_tools

-You'll need SciDB installed, along with the SciDB development header packages.
-The names vary depending on your operating system type, but they are the
-package that have "-dev" in the name.
-You *don't* need the SciDB source code to
-compile and install this.
+Otherwise, you can build manually using the SciDB development header packages.
+The names vary depending on your operating system type, but they are the package that have "-dev" in the name.
+You *don't* need the SciDB source code to compile and install this.

 Run `make` and copy  `*.so` to the `lib/scidb/plugins`
 directory on each of your SciDB cluster nodes.
 Here is an example: